oapicf/pinterest-sdk/clients/go/generated/docs/CampaignCreateRequest.md

 `func (o *CampaignCreateRequest) UnsetEndTime()`

 UnsetEndTime ensures that no value is present for EndTime, not even an explicit nil
-### GetSummaryStatus

-`func (o *CampaignCreateRequest) GetSummaryStatus() CampaignSummaryStatus`

-GetSummaryStatus returns the SummaryStatus field if non-nil, zero value otherwise.

-### GetSummaryStatusOk

-`func (o *CampaignCreateRequest) GetSummaryStatusOk() (*CampaignSummaryStatus, bool)`

-GetSummaryStatusOk returns a tuple with the SummaryStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSummaryStatus

-`func (o *CampaignCreateRequest) SetSummaryStatus(v CampaignSummaryStatus)`

-SetSummaryStatus sets SummaryStatus field to given value.

-### HasSummaryStatus

-`func (o *CampaignCreateRequest) HasSummaryStatus() bool`

-HasSummaryStatus returns a boolean if a field has been set.

 ### GetIsFlexibleDailyBudgets

 `func (o *CampaignCreateRequest) GetIsFlexibleDailyBudgets() bool`